-- Regular department and unit meetings; - Annual employee opinion survey; - A chance to turn to the direct manager or human resources specialist during the office hours to address topical issues; - "Drošinātājs" initiative, which lets employees report work safety risks and suggestions for workplace improvements; - "Trust Line" or the whistleblowing channel on the Group's homepage.
+- Regular department and unit meetings; - Annual employee opinion survey; - A chance to turn to the direct manager or human resources specialist during the office hours to address topical issues; - "Drošinātājs" initiative, which lets employees report work safety risks and suggestions for workplace improvements; - or the whistleblowing • "Trust Line" channel on the Group's homepage.
 Employees may also report concerns to trauksme@cleanrgrupa.lv or by completing a paper form and using the designated mailbox located at the Group's office.